Choral symphony: Programmatic intent

-Some recent efforts have paid less attention to symphonic form and more to programmic intent.
+Some efforts from the end of the twentieth century paid less attention to symphonic form and more to programmatic intent.
 Hans Werner Henze wrote his 1997 Ninth Symphony in seven movements, basing the structure of the symphony on the novel The Seventh Cross by Anna Seghers.
 The novel recounts the flight of seven fugitives from a Nazi prison camp, the seven crosses symbolizing the seven death sentences; the ordeal of the one prisoner who makes it to freedom becomes the crux of the text.
-Penderecki's Seventh Symphony, subtitled "Seven Gates of Jerusalem" and originally conceived as an oratorio, is not only written in seven movements but, musicologist Richard Whitehouse writes, is "pervaded by the number 'seven' at various levels."
+Penderecki's Seventh Symphony of 1996, subtitled "Seven Gates of Jerusalem" and originally conceived as an oratorio, is not only written in seven movements but, musicologist Richard Whitehouse writes, is "pervaded by the number 'seven' at various levels."
 An extensive system of seven-note phrases binds the work together, as well as the frequent use of seven notes repeated at a single pitch.
 Seven chords played fortissimo bring the work to a close.

 Philip Glass's Fifth Symphony, completed in 1999 and subtitled "Requiem, Bardo and Nirmanakaya", is written in 12 movements to fulfill its programmatic intent.
 Glass writes, "My plan has been for the symphony to represent a broad spectrum of many of the world's great 'wisdom' traditions", synthesizing "a vocal text that begins before the world's creation, passes through earthly life and paradise, and closes with a future dedication".
 Glass writes that he considered the millennium at the beginning of the 21st century to be a symbolic bridge between past, present and spiritual rebirth.

-More recently, Glass based the philosophical and musical structure for his Seventh Symphony on the Wirrarika sacred trinity.
+More recently, Glass based the philosophical and musical structure for his Seventh Symphony (2005) on the Wirrarika sacred trinity.
 Glass wrote about the work's respective movement headings and their relation to the overall structure of the symphony, "'The Corn' represents a direct link between Mother Earth and the well-being of human beings....
 'The Sacred Root' is found in the high deserts of north and central Mexico, and is understood to be the doorway to the world of the Spirit.
 'The Blue Deer' is considered the holder of the Book of Knowledge.
 Any man or woman who aspires to be a 'Person of Knowledge' will, through arduous training and effort, have to encounter the Blue Deer...."